 If you are still keen to continue with this experiment, put a choke chain around your neck and attach it to a leash.
 Ask a friend to grab the end of the leash and pull and jerk on it periodically.
 Welcome to the dog world!

 As soon as I arrived at the parking lot and let Skai out of the car, I noticed a man with a young German shepherd on the leash.
-The poor little pup was struggling to say hi and the master had a different idea.
+The poor little pup was struggling to say hi, but the master had a different idea.
 He was determined to prevent his dog from coming closer to us by yanking and jerking harshly on the leash that was attached to a choke chain.
-With every yank, I caught myself closing my eyes, cringing and feeling sorry for the poor dog that was coughing and gagging with every jerk. .
+With every yank, I caught myself closing my eyes, cringing and feeling sorry for the poor dog that was coughing and gagging with every jerk.

-Suddenly the voice in my head whispered: “Peter, you must say something, this poor dog can’t speak for himself, he is getting hurt,” the voice went on, “maybe the man is not even aware of what he is doing. .
+Suddenly the voice in my head whispered: “Peter, you must say something, this poor dog can’t speak for himself, he is getting hurt,” the voice went on, “maybe the man is not even aware of what he is doing?".

-“Excuse me,” I started with hesitation, “ You may not be aware of this but the choke chain you are using is causing your dog discomfort.“ I started.
+“Excuse me,” I started with hesitation, “ You may not be aware of this, but the choke chain you are using is causing your dog discomfort.“ I started.
 “Have you ever thought how it feels to have a collar on?
-Your dog’s neck may be put out of alignment and the trauma could lead to numerous other problems. .
+Your dog’s neck may be put out of alignment and the trauma could lead to numerous other problems."

-With a sigh of relief I continued on my walk and I hoped that the man would indeed keep our brief interaction in mind.
+“Thank you for telling me, I will keep it in mind,” the man replied.
+With a sigh of relief, I continued my walk, and I hoped that the man would indeed keep our brief interaction in mind.

-If you have ever had a sore neck or back you may understand.
-Most people feel the effect throughout the whole body and chronic pain can easily make you feel like you are 10 – 20 year older. .
+Why am I so concerned about the negative effect of pulling and jerking on the leash?Because one jerk can cause a problem for a lifetime.
+If you have ever had a sore neck or back, you may understand.
+Most people feel the effect throughout the whole body, and chronic pain can easily make you feel like you are 10 – 20 year older.

 Why is that?
 The neck and cervical spine are one of the most important “energy channels” in the body.
-If the flow of energy between the head and the neck is interrupted or restricted, a whole array of problems may arise from lameness to skin problems, allergies and even cancer. .
+If the flow of energy between the head and the neck is interrupted or restricted, a whole array of problems may arise from lameness to skin problems, allergies, and even cancer.

 Hypothyroidism (low thyroid gland hormone) may be related to collar related injuriesFor the longest time, I have been puzzled about why dogs that are known to pull on the leash, such as Labradors, Retrievers and German Shepherds, have such a high rates of thyroid gland issues.
-One day, it dawned on me that the collar actually pushes on the throat exactly in the area of the thyroid gland.
-This gland gets severely traumatized whenever a dog pulls on the leash. .
+One day, it dawned on me that the collar pushes on the throat exactly in the area of the thyroid gland.
+This gland gets severely traumatized whenever a dog pulls on the leash.